helenecharlotte/grfCausalSearch/README.md

 # grfCausalSearch

-This package reproduces the simulation study for average treatment effect estimation using generalized random forests.
+This code reproduces the simulation study for average treatment effect estimation using generalized random forests.